Steward

 The fields that prevent future scramble

-Next due date, service interval, certificate expiration, deficiency notes, and owner review status are the fields that turn a static archive into a working system.
+Next due date, service interval, certificate expiration, deficiency notes, and owner check status are the fields that turn a static archive into a usable building record.

 These are the fields spreadsheets often skip because they are not needed for tax categorization.
 They become urgent later.